ab31mohit/ros2_wsl/README.md

 # ROS2 humble in windows using WSL
-This packages aims to provide the step by step processes to install ubuntu 22 and ROS2 humble on windows using wsl and also run turtlebot3 packages alongside.
+This packages aims to provide the step by step processes to install ubuntu 22 and ROS2 humble on windows using wsl2 and also install other basic utilities that are helpful while using wsl2.

 ## 1. Pre-requisites :
 - Go to search & type 'Turn windows features on or off' & select the following checkboxes